marcinbojko/zabbix-agent/README.md

   errors or fail
 * Made syntax more consistent throughout scripts.
 For example, changed to use `Join-Path` everywhere instead of just in some place.

+## ToDo

+* add OpenSSL supported versions
+* remove 32bit version
+* package name change to mirror major version

+## Original release

+The source for this Chocolatey package can be found on [GitHub](https://github.com/genebean/zabbix-agent-chocolatey).
+Please also file any issues you find using the project's [Issue tracker](https://github.com/genebean/zabbix-agent-chocolatey/issues).